joannetait/attys-ecg/README.md

 # Running attys-ecg

-Just type: "./attys-ecg" or start it from the start menu under Windows.
+Just type: "attys-ecg" or start it from the applications menu.

 # Electrode placement